kickpants/portfolio-app/README.md

 By Jacob Highbridge

-This is a relatively simple portfolio put together not only to showcase my projects, but also get some practice with React.
+This is a relatively simple portfolio put together not only to showcase my projects, but also get more practice with React.

+Website is hosted using a dockerized web server and Express.js